Configuring a Docker Environment

 - Execute

-to pull the Hello-World image from Docker Hub. - Execute
+docker pull hello-worldto pull the Hello-World image from Docker Hub. - Execute

-to run the Hello-World image, verifying Docker’s installation and operation.
+docker run hello-worldto run the Hello-World image, verifying Docker’s installation and operation.

 - Execute